anthonyrende/anthonyrende/README.md

 - 👨‍💻 All of my projects are available at [anthonyrende.com](anthonyrende.com)

-- 💬 Let's talk about **nextjs, the edge, state management, react-server components**
+- 💬 Let's talk about **the edge, state management, react-server components**

 - 📫 How to reach me **rende718@gmail.com**